Digital preservation policy

 There must be a dedicated budget to fund digital preservation activities.

 Staff must be trained in digital preservation procedures, and in the use of any relevant hardware and software.
 All Staff should be able to access, and provide access to, all digital material.
-All Staff should be able to ingest common file formats on common portable media or digital transfer.
+All Staff should be able to ingest common file formats on common portable media or from digital transfer.
 It is expected that unusual formats, carriers or transfer methods are handled by a dedicated Digital Archivist.

 Procedures and Standards